-If you have any further questions regarding enrolment, please contact the school on 8391 1599 or email dl.0783.enrolments@schools.sa.edu.au
+If your child is in another year level, and you wish to enrol them at our school, please email the school dl.0783.enrolments@schools.sa.edu.au.

 Inclusive education and learning support

 HMIEC

 The Harold Mitchell Inclusive Education Centre (HMIEC) provides high quality education for students in years 7 to 12 who have a verified disability and other additional needs.
 Entry to HMIEC is through a panel process managed by the Department for Education.
 We have classes led by experienced teachers and SSOs.